trickstercache/trickster/README.md

 ### Proxy Feature Highlights

-* A unique and powerful [Application Load Balancer](./docs/alb.md) for Time Series and generic HTTP endpoints, with [pool autodiscovery](./docs/alb-autodiscovery.md) from Kubernetes, DNS or a member file
+* A unique and powerful [Application Load Balancer](./docs/alb.md) for Time Series and generic HTTP endpoints, with [pool autodiscovery](./docs/alb-autodiscovery.md) from Kubernetes, AWS, GPC, Azure, Consul, Nomad, DNS, and more
 * [Supports TLS](./docs/tls.md), HTTP/2 and [HTTP/3](./docs/http3.md) for frontend termination, and TLS/HTTP/2 for backend origination
 * WebSocket and HTTP Upgrade tunneling, response trailers (gRPC), and incremental delivery of streaming responses
 * Offers several options for a [caching layer](./docs/caches.md), including in-memory, filesystem, Redis and bbolt